 At first thought or glance, getting around Istanbul can seem intimidating.
-But once you familiarize yourself with all the available options, Istanbul is one of the best cities to travel through in terms of exploring by Public Transport and Walking.
+But once you familiarize yourself with all the available options, Istanbul is one of the best cities to navigate through via Public Transport and Walking.
 It’s safe, easy, affordable and straight forward.
 As a solo female traveler in Istanbul, I have felt safe in all forms of transportation listed below.
 Out of the 10 ways I’ve listed, renting a car in Istanbul would be the least recommended and not necessary.

 Getting around Istanbul: 10 Major Ways